smith-tinkerlab/repytah/README.md

 ### Audience

-People working with sequential data where repetitions have meaning will find `repytah` useful including computational scientists, advanced undergraduate students, younger industry esperts, and many others.
+People working with sequential data where repetitions have meaning will find `repytah` useful including computational scientists, advanced undergraduate students, younger industry experts, and many others.

 An example application of `repytah` is in Music Information Retrieval (MIR), i.e., in the intersection of music and computer science.